rbirkaur23/matrix_subtraction/README.md

 # matrix_subtraction
-Python program to input number of roes and columns of matrix and input elements of two matrices and then subtract two matrices.
+Python program to input number of rows and columns of matrix and input elements of two matrices and then subtract two matrices.